Aurora Enforcing Parenting Time Orders

 Experienced Child Custody Attorneys Serving Residents of Aurora

 At the end of Colorado cases involving custody, orders will be entered regarding parenting time and parental responsibilities (decision-making).
 Whether the parents come to an agreement or the court issues a ruling at the conclusion of an evidentiary hearing, the expectation is that those orders will be followed.
 When children are involved, their well-being should be a top priority for all parties.
 Unfortunately, there are times when one parent interrupts the set parenting time schedule, either deliberately disallowing time with the other parent or by perpetually interfering with the other parent’s time with the children.
-At that point, it’s time to consult with an Aurora parenting time attorney to assess your situation and formulate a plan to legally address these violations.
+At that point, it’s time to consult with an Aurora parenting time attorneys to assess your situation and formulate a plan to legally address these violations.
 At Plog & Stein, P.C., we’ve seen all types of child custody and visitation issues and have over 70 years of combined experience to assist you with enforcing custody orders in Aurora.

 Enforcing Custody and Visitation Orders in Aurora, CO